iamquoz/commandbot/README.md

 # commandbot
-an hour worth of work on this bot
+an hour worth of work on this discord bot

 to add a command for bot to use